 The urgency of the need to decarbonize the built environment must begin with education, yet too many architecture schools are unskilled in climate literacy.
-How can we change that, and quickly?
+Here's how to change that, and quickly

 The stark warning in the 2018 IPCC report is that we have now just 10 years left to significantly reduce our carbon emissions or face a truly catastrophic future.
 It is worth repeating that the built environment produces an estimated 40% of carbon emissions globally – and architects play a key role in mitigating this in terms of designing both retrofit projects and newbuilds.

 What are we doing about that in education?
 There are 108 RIBA validated architecture programmes in the world, with about half of those in the UK – all operating under validation criteria with no reference to climate literacy standards.
 Consequently most graduates and staff lack the necessary skills to meet the climate emergency.
 While the RIBA Sustainable Outcomes Guide sets out clear targets for practices to meet, the RIBA ‘The Way Ahead’ educational framework for Part 1 and Part 2 merely ‘places attention upon those curricular areas which contribute to the RIBA’s concept of Mandatory Competences for addressing climate change’ (note my added emphases).
 However, today’s students clearly must be able to design to zero carbon standards when they graduate from these programmes.

 How can education and training be rapidly changed to ensure the creation of zero-carbon built environments?
 A special issue of Buildings Cities, Education and Training: Mainstreaming Zero Carbon, studies existing examples and models of relevant teaching that could be drawn upon or adapted by architecture schools, and looks at the role practitioners can play, as ways to implement such a transition successfully.